Rivastigmine (Absorbed through the skin)

 - Store the patches at room temperature in a closed container, away from heat, moisture, and direct light.

 - Fold the used patch in half with the sticky sides together.
-Throw any used patch away so that children or pets cannot get to it.
-You will also need to throw away old patches after the expiration date has passed.
-Put the used patch in the pouch that it came in, and throw away both the pouch and the patch.
+Put the used patch in the pouch that it came in.
+Throw it away so that children or pets cannot get to it.
+You will also need to throw away patches after the expiration date has passed.

 Drugs and Foods to Avoid